thelukethorpe/java_structures/README.md

-# pulchritudinous_structures
+# java_structures
-A collection of beautifully implemented data structures in Java.
+A technical exercise in clean and efficient data-structure implementation.